Diego Molano Aponte

-Diego Andrés Molano Aponte (born 29 June 1970) is a Colombian politician and business administrator who served as the Minister of National Defense since 1 February 2021 under president Ivan Duque.
+Diego Andrés Molano Aponte (born 29 June 1970) is a Colombian politician and business administrator who served as the Minister of National Defense from February 2021 to August 2022 under president Ivan Duque.

-Biography

-Early life, education and career
+Early life and education

 Diego Andrés Molano Aponte was born in Bogotá on 29 June 1970.
 He studied business administration at the Del Rosario University, specialized in international integration and then he earned his master's degree at Columbia University.
 New York.

+Career

-He was the professor and a researcher at the Del Rosario University, where he published a book called Inter-Agency Coordination as a Generator of Public Value and Social Transformation.
+He was a professor and a researcher at the Del Rosario University, where he published a book called Inter-Agency Coordination as a Generator of Public Value and Social Transformation.

-Political career

 On 1 February 2021 Molano was named minister of national defense of Colombia.

-Achievements

-Security

-In 2021, the number of murders victims was reduced by 11% compared to 2020, dropping from 162 to 144 victims.
-At the same time, in 2021, there was a 9% decrease in the number of cases of homicide, going from 33 to 30 cases.
-This reflects a change in the growing trend of cases and victims of homicide that took place over the last 5 years.

-Fight against armed crime

-Between February 2021 and March 2022, important blows have been delivered to Organized Armed Groups, which has decimated their command-and-control capabilities within the different criminal organizations: